abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 adjust it accordingly.
 Right after his enlightenment, the Buddha was inclined not to teach.
-As the story goes, the Brahmā God Sahampati realized this was the Buddha’s inclination, came down from the brahmā realm, appeared before the Buddha and said, “Please reconsider this.
+As the story goes, the Brahmā God Sahampati realized this was the Buddha’s inclination, came down from the brahmā realm, appeared before the Buddha, and said, “Please reconsider this.
 There are those who can learn!”
 The Buddha thought, *Maybe there is a possibility of teaching others how to realize what I have realized.* So even at that point he readjusted, and he certainly didn’t take it